jasonminhvuong/PlatformGame/README.md

-# GeeksForGeeks
+# Platform Game
-Platform game using Godot and GDScript
+Using Godot and GDScript

 ## 1. Tutorial
 ```